how-toFebruary 1, 2025by Carmanji· 5 min read

 Getting Started

 If you are ready to explore kei truck ownership, start by checking your state's registration laws, then browse the model guides on this site to find the truck that fits your needs and budget.
-When you are ready to buy, check our dealer directory for trusted kei truck dealers and importers near you.
-Before buying, read our pre-purchase inspection checklist and import guide.
+When you are ready to buy, check out kei trucks for sale to see current inventory from dealers nationwide, use our import cost calculator to estimate your total landed cost, or check our dealer directory for trusted kei truck dealers and importers near you.
+Before buying, read our pre purchase inspection checklist and import guide.
 Wondering how kei trucks compare to other options?
 See our kei truck vs pickup and kei truck vs UTV comparisons.
 Want to see a kei truck in action?
-Watch our Toyota Pixis video review for a hands-on look at what these trucks can do.
-The kei truck community is welcoming, knowledgeable, and happy to help newcomers find their first truck.
+Watch our Toyota Pixis video review for a hands on look at what these trucks can do.
+The kei truck community on Reddit is welcoming, knowledgeable, and happy to help newcomers find their first truck.
+Publications like MotorTrend and Hagerty have been covering the kei truck trend extensively, which is a good sign for long term support and resale values.
 Welcome to the world of kei.

 Related Articles